Sora (Kingdom Hearts): Casting

 Haley Joel Osment voices Sora in the English version of the series.

 Sora is voiced in Japanese by Miyu Irino, who used his normal voice for the beginning; Irino was filmed with cameras during voice recording to provide a reference for Sora's mouth movements.
 As Irino grew older, he struggled with sounding as young as Sora, who remained the same in Re:coded as his data form.
 By Kingdom Hearts III, Irino faced more issues during recordings of the game.
 After finishing the game, Irino wondered if he might properly portray Sora in sequels due to his age gap.

 In English, the character is voiced by Haley Joel Osment.
 Due to Sora's lack of growth across the franchise, Osment faced the challenge of properly giving him the tone of a teenager; "I think he's a little bit older now [in Kingdom Hearts 3] than he was in Kingdom Hearts 1 and 2.
 But early on, you know, I started this when I was 12, and my voice had started to change and everything.
 So learning how to manipulate that and keep the voice sounding young while still preserving the range of emotions that Sora had; that was a unique challenge."
 In retrospect, Osment found the idea of ending Kingdom Hearts III as an emotional moment as, while the series is not ending with this installment, the narrative is giving a proper closure to the story started by the antagonist Xehanort.

-There have also been comments also with Osment and being praised by the media.
-Gaming Targets Matt Swidder, who mentioned Osment "makes a perfect fit for Sora".
+There have also been comments with Osment being praised by the media.
+Gaming Targets Matt Swidder mentioned Osment "makes a perfect fit for Sora".
 On the other hand, Osment's work in Re:Chain of Memories was noted to have made a poor impact in his portrayal as Sora, as he no longer sounds like he did in the original Kingdom Hearts game.
 Louis Bedigian from GameZone remarked on Osment's continuous work in the sequel Kingdom Hearts II.
 RPGamer still praised Osment's performance in the game, finding him suitable for the protagonist.
 Koinya lamented that Miyu Irino's work was never made available for the Western audience, considering him talented alongside Mamoru Miyano (Riku).